 Having set blueberries as the ingredient for this month’s We Should Cocoa, I’ve not managed to get my act together to bake what I had planned and I don’t think I’m going to before the deadline.
 However, a couple of years ago, I made these rather scrumptious blueberry and white chocolate flapjacks with some local blueberries, but for some reason never got around to posting about them.
 Here goes.

-Using condensed milk rather than sugar and golden syrup gave these flapjacks quite a different consistency to the usual ones I bake.
+This is a simple traybake and these fruity oat slices are quick to make and utterly delicious.
+They last a few days and are perfect for lunch boxes and picnics.
+I used condensed milk rather than sugar and golden syrup which gave them quite a different consistency to the usual ones I bake.
 Rather than crunchy, they were a bit softer and chewier and made a very pleasant change.
 Surprisingly, they were also less sweet.

 - 200 ml Condensed milk

 - Melt the butter, condensed milk and white chocolate in a large pan over low heat.

 - Stir in the oats, salt and blueberries until just combined.